-Marketing Automation Search only returns data from the date when Marketing Automation was activated for your account.
+Marketing Automation Search only returns data from when marketing automation was activated for your account.
 For example, if Benjamin opened messages prior to the activation and after the activation, the search will return only the post-activation messages.
-All post-activation data will be available, even information about messages you sent through the normal interface, or recipients who have not yet been enrolled in a Marketing Automation campaign.
+All post-activation data will be available, even information about messages you sent through the normal interface, or recipients who have not yet been enrolled in a marketing automation campaign.

 Search results and groups